 Jared says apart from the three years of salary that helped him, the emotional support from Discovery has been invaluable.
 “It takes a lot of the stress that could be added onto a bad situation.”

 “But what has been amazing is that when I first tried to get back to work, my doctors said I had to have further surgeries and it was put on hold.
-When Discovery heard about my procedures, they contacted me to say I wasn’t ready to move back into the workplace – then they pro-rated and back paid the income protection for the months I had tried to work,” he says.
+When Discovery heard about my procedures, they contacted me to say I wasn’t ready to move back into the workplace – then they pro-rated and retrospectively paid the income protection for the months I had tried to work,” he says.

 Healing a brain, and a heart

 “My wife, Nicky, and I were lucky to receive free (psychological) counselling when I was diagnosed.
 We recently lost our baby, twelve days after he was born, and we have had more counselling since then.
-All I can say is I am very happy with the support from Discovery throughout my illness, not just when I took out my policy.
+All I can say is I’m very happy with the support from Discovery throughout my illness, not just when I took out my policy.
 We have had so many follow-ups, and a great amount of care through this process,” says Jared.

 This Endorsement does not constitute financial advice.